MS Connect '18

 Ask the Expert runs from 9:00 AM – 4:00 PM on Saturday, September 22.
-Participants can sign up for appointments at the start of the conference on Friday, September 21.
-To ensure that all conference participants have equal opportunities to sign up and meet with experts, early sign up is unavailable.
+Participants can sign up for appointments at 8:30 AM on Saturday, September 22.
+To ensure that all conference participants have equal opportunities to sign up and meet with experts, early sign up is not available.

 A list of available experts and their bios will be available by Monday, July 30.